trygve-lie/yocto.js/README.md

 yocto.js operate on lists of objects.
 All objects put into the base is then traversed by matching with a template object that contains the keys and values one want to match on.

-Internally the database looks like this:
+Lets say we want to have a database of LP Records.
+This can be represented as a list of objects like this:

 	[
 		{id: 0, album: 'High Visibility', artist: 'The Hellacopters', year: 2002, style: 'Punk rock'},